mtrdesign/cottoncart-api-php-client/README.md

 Or you can install the package manually by:

-- Copy <code>project</code> folder to your codebase, perhaps to the vendor directory.
+- Copy and rename <code>src</code> folder to your codebase, perhaps to the vendor directory.
-- Add the <code>project</code> folder to your autoloader or require the files directly.
+- Add the new folder to your autoloader or require the files directly.

 ## Basic Example ##
 ```php